Dr. Rachel O’ Dwyer (Editor in Chief)

-Rachel O’Dwyer teaches on the MSC for Interactive Digital Media in the Computer Science Department of Trinity College Dublin and is undertaking a PhD in the Centre for Telecommunications Research, Department of Electronic Engineering, TCD on the political economy of mobile networks, funded by the Irish Research Council for Science, Engineering and Technology (IRCSET).
-She is an associate researcher in the Graduate School of Creative Arts and Media (GradCam) where she leads the postgraduate seminar on ‘audio cultures’ from which the journal Interference arises.
-She is co-facilitator of the Dublin Art and Technology Association (DATA 2.0) with Benjamin Gaulon, dedicated to showcasing the work of artists and technologists and providing a forum for the intersection of these disciplines www.data.ie.
-She has curated various panel discussions, workshops and exhibitions on subjects such as mobile computing, sound studies, network culture, and digital policy within Dublin and internationally.
-She has published on audio culture and various aspects of technology studies and the political economy of communications, most recently in in Fibreculture, Neural and Ephemera,
+She is facilitator of the Dublin Art and Technology Association (DATA 2.0), dedicated to showcasing the work of artists and technologists and providing a forum for the intersection of these disciplines www.data.ie.
+She has curated various panel discussions, workshops and exhibitions on subjects such as sound studies, network cultures and the digital commons within Dublin and internationally.
+She has published on audio culture and various aspects of technology studies and the political economy of communications, most recently in Fibreculture, Neural and Ephemera.

 Sven Anderson (Journal Manager)